jonyung1205/crystal-collector.html/README.md

 Instructions:

 A target number will be given at the beginning of the game.
 There are four crystals below: ruby, topaz, emerald and sapphire.
+When the crystal is clicked, you will receive a certain amount of points added to your total score.